 - Salt Water Taffy

-And believe it or not, those cute little tiki looking glasses that I put forks in I’ve had for years.
-My in-laws almost sold them in a garage sale, but my kids loved them so much, they took them for themselves and have used them every summer for their virgin piña coladas!
-Luckily, you can still find something like them on Amazon!
+Believe it or not, those cute little tiki looking glasses that I put forks in I've had for years.
+My in-laws almost sold them in a garage sale.
+But my kids loved them so much, they took them for themselves and have used them every summer for their virgin piña coladas!

-Now of course, you have to keep score with the Beach Themed Bunco Score Sheets (download printable).
-It’s not that hard, just mark down a W or a L if you and your partner either won or lost that particular round.
-For our game, we pay $15 each to play giving us a total of $180 to disperse to the winners.
+Now of course, you have to keep score with the Beach Themed Bunco Score Sheets (download bunco score sheets printable).
+It's not that hard, just mark down a W or a L if you and your partner either won or lost that particular round.

 - Most Bunco's gets $40